 When the change is effective, premerger notification will be required if the purchaser will acquire and hold certain assets, corporate voting securities, or interests in non-corporate entities valued at more than $90.0 million USD.
 (The original size-of-transaction threshold was $50.0 million; the 2018 amount was $84.4 million.)

 Size of Person Test

-When the change is effective, the size-of-person threshold is met if one of the parties to the transaction has total assets or annual net sales valued at $168.8 million or more, and the other party has at least $16.9 million in total assets or annual net sales.
-(The original size-of-person thresholds were $100.0 million and $10.0 million respectively; in 2017, they were $161.5 million and $16.2 million.)
+When the change is effective, the size-of-person threshold (the other major component of the HSR test) will be met if one of the parties to the transaction has total assets or annual net sales valued at $180.0 million or more, and the other party has at least $18.0 million in total assets or annual net sales.
+(The original size-of-person thresholds were $100.0 million and $10.0 million respectively; in 2018, they were $168.8 million and $16.9 million.)

 The amounts of HSR filing fees remain unchanged.